ingbird64/Pi-Pico_FrequencyCounter/README.md

 ## Description
 This reciprocal frequency counter has a resolution of 7 digits at one second gate time and 8 digits at 10s gate time.
-The time base error of the used TCXO is smaller then the resolution so when tested with the 1pps-signal of a gps-receiver only the last digit toggles.
+The time base error of the used TCXO (IQD CFPT-126) is smaller then the resolution so when tested with the 1pps-signal of a gps-receiver the error is ±1 count in the least significant digit.

 With the "range"-switch, the gate time can be changed between 0.25s, 1s and 10s.